vallis/lisatools/README.txt

 Welcome to lisatools!
 If you've successfully checked out this archive from the googlecode SVN, you’re almost ready to run the master installer script in lisatools.
-Before you do that, you will need to decide where the compiled lisatools libraries should be installed (for instance, /usr/local, or /home/yourname), and set some environment variables.
+Before you do that, you will need to decide where the compiled lisatools libraries should be installed (for instance, /usr/local, or /home/yourname, or /Users/yourname on OS X), and set some environment variables.
 For instance,

 export LISATOOLS=/home/yourname
 export PYTHONPATH=$LISATOOLS/lib/python2.X/site-packages:$PYTHONPATH